UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 Usually `startTime` should be the last time it paid the fee or the creation time of the contract if it has never paid it. `endTime` should generally be the current time.
 It also takes a `pfc`, which is the PfC for the period.

-This function returns the amount of margin currency that the contract should pay the Store Interface.
+This function returns two values:

+- The amount of margin currency that the contract should pay the Store Interface as the normal fee.

+- The amount of margin currency charged as a penalty.
+This amount should generally be paid to a keeper as a reward for calling a public fee-payment method.
+If that isn't possible in the context of a particular financial contract, then it should be paod to the Store Interface in addition to the normal fee.

 ### `computeFinalFee`